jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 ---
 <br>

-**Static array**: an implementation of an array that allocates a fixed amount of memory to be used for storing the array's values.
+**Static array**: an Implementation of an array that allocates a fixed amount of memory to be used for storing the array's values.
 Appending values to the array therefore involves copying the entire array and allocating new memory for it, accounting for the extra space needed for the newly appended value.
 This is a linear-time operation.

 <br>

-**Dynamic array:** is an implementation of an array that preemptively allocates double the amount of memory needed to store the array's values.
+**Dynamic array:** is an Implementation of an array that preemptively allocates double the amount of memory needed to store the array's values.
 Appending values to the array is a constant-time operation until the allocated memory is filled up, at which point the array is copied and double the memory is once again allocated for it.
-This implementation leads to an amortized constant-time insertion-at-end operation.
+This Implementation leads to an amortized constant-time insertion-at-end operation.

 ---